expressjs/expressjs.com/en/guide/error-handling.md

 })
 ```

-You define error-handling middleware last, after other `app.use()` and routes calls for example:
+You define error-handling middleware last, after other `app.use()` and routes calls; for example:

 ```js
 var bodyParser = require('body-parser')